Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

 If you’re looking for a creative appetizer that doubles down on using leftover mashed potatoes, then you’ve come to the right place!
 Over the years of creating holiday appetizer recipes, I’ve realized how versatile mashed potatoes can be to refresh them into something entirely new and delicious!
 For instance, I have my Leftover Mashed Potato Samosas and my Leftover Mashed Potato Crescent Roll Pinwheels.
-Now here we are with Crispy Mashed Potato Spring Rolls!
+Now here we are with these spring rolls filled with mashed potatoes!

 I’ll make a confession and tell you that I’ve always wanted to try these out at home, but it’s taken forever for me to get around to it!
 I actually used to work at a JOEY Restaurant location for a couple of years, and I’ve made these mashed potato spring rolls a number of times before.
 While my main role was to make sushi (especially sushi cones!), on occasion I’ve worked both at the assembly station and on the frying station.
 It’s so cool to do it professionally!
 Well, with all these years that have passed, I’m finally checking off making my own crispy potato spring rolls off my bucket list!
 If you’ve always wanted to recreate this restaurant favourite, then I encourage you to try this recipe out as part of your Live to Cook one-month challenge!
 The holidays is the best time to get out of your comfort zone in the kitchen and try some new creations, so be sure to get started today by signing up to my email newsletter, plus you’ll get all of my latest recipes sent straight to your inbox!

 I know deep frying can be a bit intimidating to some folks, and perhaps this presentation really seems like it’s a lot of work!
-Don’t worry, I will walk you through every step of the way!
+Don’t worry, I will walk you through every step of the way for these mashed potato spring rolls!
 Plus, I really encourage you to watch the video to follow along with the step by step tutorial so you make this epic dish and impress your guests this holiday!
 If you’re not already, I’d appreciate it if you subscribe to my YouTube channel and hit the bell button so you receive all of the notifications when a new video recipe goes live to help you on the way to success!
 Let’s get cooking!

 • Great use of leftovers: If you’ve got leftover mashed potatoes, then don’t fear!
 Leftovers don’t have to be boring, and they can be transformed into a delicious creation, as we’ll be doing here!
 Having leftover mashed potatoes actually saves a bunch of time with this recipe, too!
 If you’ve already got your potatoes, then it’s a matter of assembling and frying.